Polygons

 In "King of Infinite Space: Donald Coxeter, the Man Who Saved Geometry", by Siobhan Roberts.

-In this site, I will be showing many geometrical models made using the Zometool system.
+In this site, I will be showing many geometrical models made using the Zometool system, which was developed by Steve Baer, Clark Richert, Marc Pelletier and Paul Hildebrandt.
 For this reason, I will explain some of its features that will be useful for understanding what follows.
-The Zometool models in this particular page were made for illustrative purposes only, for that reason they have been disassembled.

-In Fig. 2.1, I show the standard Zometool components, these represent zero and one-dimensional elements, points and line segments.
+In Fig. 2.1, I show the standard components of the Zometool, these represent zero and one-dimensional elements, points and line segments.

 Geometry starts with geometric points, of zero dimensions.
-These are represented in Zometool by the connectors, or balls .
-All balls are identical: they have 12 Pentagonal holes, 20 Triangular holes and 30 rectangular holes, in a pattern that is similar, but not identical, to the faces of the Rhombicosidodecahedron.
+These are represented in the Zometool by the connectors, all identical: they have 12 Pentagonal holes, 20 Triangular holes and 30 rectangular holes, in a pattern that is similar, but not identical, to the faces of the Rhombicosidodecahedron.
 They have, therefore, an overall Icosahedral symmetry.
-They are normally provided in white, as in this Figure, but Zometool sells them in a variety of colours.
+They are normally provided in white, as in this Figure, but the Zometool company sells them in a few colours.

-Fig. 2.1: The standard Zometool components.
+Fig. 2.1: The standard components of the Zometool.
 The balls are in white, the struts are shown for sizes 0, 1 and 2 for the different colours (see explanation below for these).

-In geometry, the one-dimensional objects include line segments, which in Zometool are represented by the struts.
-These are always identical at both ends: We will keep this B, R, Y, G terminology to indicate the shapes of the struts, even when referring to struts in non-native colours, which are also sold by Zometool.
+In geometry, the one-dimensional objects include line segments, which in the Zometool are represented by the struts.
+These are always identical at both ends: We will keep this B, R, Y, G terminology to indicate the shapes of the struts, even when referring to struts in non-native colours, which are also sold by the Zometool company.
 The R and Y struts have a twist in the middle, which means that the balls at both ends have always identical orientations.
-This means that, in any Zometool model, all balls are aligned exactly with each other!
+This means that, in any model made with the Zometool, all balls are aligned exactly with each other!

 To calculate the lengths of these struts, we will now define the length of the B1 strut as the unit of measurement.
-Given the geometric progression mentioned above, the B0 strut has a size 1/φ and the B2 strut has a size φ.
+Given the geometric progression mentioned above, the B0 strut has length 1/x and the B2 strut has length x.

-Fig. 2.1 shows a very important feature of the system: size 2 struts are as long as the sum of the lengths of struts with sizes 0 and 1.
-Replacing the values for their lengths, we get an equation (which is strictly for the B struts, but is valid for the other cases as well):
+Fig. 2.1 shows a very important feature of the system: size 2 struts are as long as the sum of the lengths of struts with sizes 0 and 1:

-Multiplying all terms by φ and moving them to the left, we obtain a simple quadratic equation:
+Multiplying both sides by x and moving them to the left, we obtain a simple quadratic equation:

 Using the quadratic formula, we see that there is a single positive solution to this equation: